-Sunday's new cases boosted the county's cumulative total to 255,454.
+The new cases boosted the cumulative total to 255,347.

 Hospitalizations “fluctuate up and down, but there's a clear downward trend,'' Orange County Supervisor Lisa Bartlett said Wednesday.
 “We're trending in the right direction.
 If there was something like a gold or platinum tier, we'd be there by now.''

-The death toll for May stands at 10; 41 for April; 185 in March; 583 in February; and 1,548 for January, the deadliest month during the pandemic; and 959 for December, the next deadliest.
+The death toll for April stands at 41, 184 in March, 581 in February and 1,548 for January, the deadliest month during the pandemic, and 959 for December, the next deadliest.

 The county's weekly average of tests per 100,000 is 233.1.